moxystudio/next-with-moxy/docusaurus/docs/recipes/contentful.md

 />
 ```

+**NOTES:**

+> ℹ️ The component does not at the moment generate srcsets for different screen sizes, see the issue [here](https://github.com/moxystudio/react-contentful-image/issues/5).
+Please contribute to [@moxy/react-contentful-image](https://github.com/moxystudio/react-contentful-image) in order to have this functionality available to everyone.

 ##### Vector (SVGs)

 No compression or optimization options can be applied here.
 So in order to handle SVGs: